First Hotel

 第一賓館外觀

-The First Guesthouse is a building from the Japanese colonial period, featuring a mix of Japanese and Western architectural styles.
-The original guesthouse was constructed by the Japanese government to commemorate the 223 servicemen who died in the explosion of the Matsushima warship in the waters of Penghu in 1908.
-In 1912, the Matsushima Memorial Hall was built along with the guesthouse, primarily serving as a reception venue for Japanese royalty and senior officials.
-Later, in 1940, due to the construction of Magong's first fishing port, the guesthouse was relocated to a higher ground north of Guanyin Pavilion, providing a broader view.
+The First Guesthouse is a building from the Japanese occupation period, featuring a blend of Japanese and Western architectural styles.
+The original guesthouse was constructed by the Japanese government to commemorate the 223 officials who perished on the Matsushima battleship, which exploded in the waters of Penghu in 1908.
+In 1912, the Matsushima Memorial Hall was built along with the guesthouse, primarily serving as a lodge for the Japanese imperial family and high-ranking officials.
+Later, in 1940, due to the construction of the first fishing port in Magong, the guesthouse was relocated to a high ground north of Guanyinting, providing a more expansive view.

 First Hotel Introduction